-One of Skinner's first graduate students was Marian Breland (later Marian Breland Bailey) (1920-2001).
-While the Brelands and later the Baileys did not publish their research on dogs, influence on the fields of comparative psychology and the world of animal training, and dog training in particular, warrant their mention.
-In 1943 started a business called Animal Behavior Enterprises (ABE) (see Bailey & Bailey, 200, for a more complete history).
-The Brelands and Baileys were particularly interested in long-range control of behavior and worked on training field and utility dogs, including bomb-sniffing dogs.
+One of Skinner's first graduate students was Marian Breland (later Marian Breland Bailey, having remarried after Keller Breland’s death) (19202001).
+While the Brelands, and later the Baileys, did not publish their experimental research on dogs in peer-reviewed journals, they did relate their experiences training animals in their book, Animal Behavior (Breland & Breland, 1966).
+This work and their influence on the fields of comparative psychology and the world of animal training, and dog training in particular, warrant their mention.
+The Brelands started an animal training business in 1943 called Animal Behavior Enterprises (ABE) (see Bailey & Bailey, 2006, for a more complete history).
+In their business, the Breland-Baileys were particularly interested in long-range control of behavior and worked on training field and utility dogs, including bomb-sniffing dogs.
 They constructed operant chambers for dogs, in which many response topographies could be measured and a variety of reinforcers delivered.
 Schedules of reinforcement were evaluated, largely to improve ABE's ability to maintain sustained performances in their dog performers (Bailey, personal communication, March 17, 2010).
-Their expertise in constructing operant chambers was put to use by other researchers in the field (e.g., Murphree, , & , 1967).
+Their expertise in constructing operant chambers was put to use by other researchers in the field (e.g., Murphree, Dykman, & Peters, 1967b).

-The BrelandBaileys spearheaded the movement for humane training, which has particularly taken hold in the dog training world (e.g., Pryor, 1999); Bob Bailey stated "and preparedness are better then brute force" (Bailey & Bailey, 200).
+The Breland-Baileys spearheaded the movement for humane training, which has particularly taken hold in the dog training world (e.g., Pryor, 1999); Bob Bailey stated their perspective: "Patience and preparedness are better then brute force" (Bailey & Bailey, 2006).

-Skinner had another graduate student, Ogden Lindsley (19222004), who elected to study dogs for his dissertation.
+Skinner had another graduate student, Ogden Lindsley (19222004), who elected to study dogs for his dissertation in large part because of their sociality, which he thought made them a better model species for human behavior (Lindsley, 2004).
 For this project, Lindsley built one of the earliest operant chambers for dogs (Lindsley, 1956).
-Lindsley investigated the effects of high doses of radiation on beagles’ performance on discrimination tasks calibrating theperformance against performance on pharmacological agents such as alcohol, benzedrine, and nembutal (Lindsley, 2002).
+Lindsley investigated the effects of high doses of radiation on beagles’ performance on discrimination tasks, calibrating the dogs’ performance against their performance after being administered pharmacological agents such as alcohol, benzedrine, and nembutal (Lindsley, 2002).
 Lindsley (2002) reported that with the irradiation only food consumption was disrupted as the dogs sickened, but that the visual discrimination and the sound-conditioned fear suppression responses were sustained until the dog died.
-Several other lines of research using dogs as subjects followed the Skinnerian tradition, although the authors were not students of Skinner.Beyond Skinner: Roger W. McIntire
+Several other lines of research using dogs as subjects followed the Skinnerian tradition, although the authors were not students of Skinner.

+-----Insert Figure 7 about here-----

+Beyond Skinner: Roger W. McIntire